 SCWK 201.
-Introduction to Social Work and Social Welfare 3 credit hours
+Introduction to Social Work and Social Welfare (3).

-General education introductory course.
-Introduction to, and examination of, social problems, policies and services in social welfare and social work.
+General education social and behavioral sciences introductory course.
+Introduces and examines social problems, policies and services in social welfare and social work.
 Includes history of social welfare, an introduction to the helping process, and current trends in social services and programs.
 Concepts of diversity are integrated throughout to provide awareness of social issues, poverty, government and social welfare history.

 SCWK 300.
-Policy I: Understanding Social Welfare Policy 3 credit hours
+Policy I: Understanding Social Welfare Policy (3).

 Surveys a broad spectrum of social welfare programs, policies and controversies with an emphasis on public and private systems which address individual, family and group needs.
 Explores social welfare historical developments and policy trends which have an impact on service provisions and needs of diverse populations.
 Examines the relationship of area services to larger social welfare institutions and provides an introduction to social work professional roles, organizations, values and goals.

 SCWK 302.
-Techniques and Skills in Generalistic Practice 4 credit hours
+Techniques and Skills in Generalistic Practice (4).

 Introduces the study and practice of interpersonal professional interaction skills within the framework of a social work helping process.
 Focuses on developing skills in professional observation, communication, interviewing, recording and reporting.
 Course is didactic as well as interactive and includes an integrated laboratory component focusing on experiential learning.
 Required for social work majors.
 Prerequisite: SCWK 201.

-General education advanced further study course.
+General education social and behavioral sciences advanced further study course.
 Explores the dynamics and theories of oppression and diversity in society as applied to the helping professions.
 Applies ethics and values of the social work profession to advancing social justice.
 Course includes diversity content.